 Faculty and staff members are strongly advised to consult Human Resources regarding pension and benefits implications in advance of requesting a reduced workload.
 All University policies continue to apply to those on reduced workload.
 Leaves of absence for faculty and staff are described in Policies 3 and 39, respectively.

 2. Reduced Workload to Retirement

-Faculty and staff members who are at least 45 years of age with completion of at least 10 years of uninterrupted regular full-time service immediately prior to the commencement of the arrangement, may request a reduction of their daily, weekly, monthly or annual period of work to as low as 50% of that required for a full-time position.
+To be eligible to request a reduced workload to retirement arrangement, employees must be at least 45 years of age with completion of at least 10 years of continuous University of Waterloo service in a full-time regular ongoing position, in definite term/temporary consecutive contracts whose lengths are a minimum of one year, or a combination thereof, prior to the commencement of the arrangement.
+Eligible employees may request a reduction of their daily, weekly, monthly or annual period of work to as low as 50% of that required for a full-time position.
 Salary is adjusted proportionately to reflect reduction of work.
-Leaves of absence, temporary reduced workloads, maternity/parental leaves and sick leaves/LTD are not deemed as interruptions in service for purposes of this policy.
+Approved leaves of absence, temporary reduced workloads, maternity/parental leaves and sick leave/LTD are not deemed as interruptions in service for purposes of this policy.

 Reduced workload to retirement arrangements can be for a maximum of 17 years, or to the person’s 71st birthday, whichever comes first.
 A retirement date that is mutually agreeable to the employee and his or her department head must be established as part of the arrangement.

 Requests for such arrangements must be recommended in writing via the appropriate administrative chain to the Vice-President, Academic & Provost for approval.
 Before the Vice-President, Academic & Provost level, requests not granted at one level may be appealed to the next higher level.
 If not granted, an individual is entitled to receive a written explanation of the decision, if so requested.